In honor of fall (my favorite season) and Halloween, I had hoped to post a couple of pumpkin recipes this week.

 Then dice them up (no need to peel the carrots in this recipe).

-Then grab a large stockpot and add a bit of canola oil.
+Then grab a large stockpot and add a bit of olive oil.

 Heat the oil over medium-high heat, then toss in the garlic, shallot and carrots.